What is Avian Influenza?

 - This virus is commonly found in the wild waterfowl and can spread easily to other poultry.
 The disease can then be transmitted to humans by touching the secretions from the mouth, eyes, nose, or through faeces and is an avian influenza cause.

-- The eggs or poultry from an infected bird transmits the virus only if it is undercooked.
+- The eggs or poultry from an infected bird transmit the virus only if it is undercooked.
 The safe cooking temperature for meat is 165 degrees Fahrenheit.

 - Bird dropping may have the H5N1 and hence feed, equipment, clothing, shoes, water, etc can carry this virus, and touching these can cause infection.

 One of the most useful diagnostic tests for identifying avian influenza is the RT-PCR primer and proof test.
 This avian influenza test checks for the Asian lineage virus.
 The results of this test are available in about 4 hours.
 If this is not available then the following tests are done:

 - An auscultation test where abnormal breathing sounds are detected.

 - A blood test is done to check the White blood cells

 - A chest x-ray is done to determine if there is any problem with the lungs.

 - A culture of the nasal secretion is done to check for the growth of the virus

 - Tests are done to check the functioning of the heart, liver, and kidneys.

 Avian influenza is a rare disease and a physician will not expect it unless the person is in contact with the birds or has stayed in a place where there is an outbreak.
 It is essential to tell the doctor about this during avian influenza diagnosis.

 As per the World Health Organization, the best treatment for this disease is antiviral medications.
 This avian influenza medicine can stop the virus from multiplying and also improve the outlook.
 Other treatments are: